 We continue to install PURE EPTM Systems at centers of excellence for clinical evaluation under our market development plan.
-The PURE EPTM System has been utilized at several institutions, including the University of Pennsylvania Hospital; Overland Park Regional Medical System in Overland Park, Kansas; Deborah Heart and Lung Center in Browns Mills, New Jersey; Houston Methodist in Texas; and Medical City North Hills in North Richland Hills, Texas.
+The PURE EPTM System has been utilized at numerous institutions, including the University of Pennsylvania Hospital in Philadelphia, Pennsylvania; Overland Park Regional Medical System in Overland Park, Kansas; Deborah Heart and Lung Center in Browns Mills, New Jersey; Houston Methodist in Houston, Texas; and Medical City North Hills in North Richland Hills, Texas.

-To date, more than 1,100 patient procedures have been conducted with the PURE EP System by more than 50 electrophysiologists across eleven different clinical sites in the United States.
+To date, more than 1,600 patient procedures have been conducted with the PURE EP System by more than 71 electrophysiologists across thirteen different clinical sites in the United States.

 In addition to clinical evaluation, we have conducted pre-clinical evaluation under several study protocols with the PURE EPTM System.
 At Mayo Clinic in Rochester, Minnesota, we have performed twenty-five experiments in various animal models; we also conducted a pre-clinical study at the Mount Sinai Hospital in New York, New York, with an emphasis on the VT model; and six experiments to date during a study at the University of Pennsylvania.
 We intend to continue additional research and development studies with our technology at Mayo Clinic and the University of Pennsylvania.
-We also intend to continue additional clinical external evaluation at a select number of other centers.